airbytehq/airbyte/docs/integrations/sources/looker.md

 ### Setup guide

-Please read [information for users](https://docs.looker.com/admin-options/settings/users) for generate Client Id and Client Secret.
+Please read the "API3 Key" section in [Looker's information for users docs](https://docs.looker.com/admin-options/settings/users) for instructions on how to generate Client Id and Client Secret.